Last updated June 2021

-Advinia Health Care Homes Limited owns and operates care homes in Scotland and England through a group of companies.
-Each Care Home is established as their own independent company and may be established as a subsidiary company of Advinia and therefore, may a separate Information Commissioner’s Office registration.
+Advinia Care Homes Limited owns and operates Care Homes and home care services in Scotland and England through a group of companies.
+Each Care Home is established as their own independent operation and may be established as a subsidiary company of Advinia and therefore, may constitute a separate Information Commissioner’s Office registration.

-Our Data Protection Officer is Ray Noppe, who can be contacted on email@example.com
+Our Data Protection Officer is Michael Blakeley, who can be contacted at email@example.com

 We collect personal data of the following types from people to allow us to undertake our business;